Signal representation and orthogonality

 Haar Wavelet

 This section comprises of two Haar wavelets and tweaking of a scale parameter of the wavelets to visualize how their product and orthogonality changes with the change in parameters.
-The objective of this section is to visualize the product of two Haar wavelets and comment on their orthogonality.
 Click on the "Plot" button to visualize the plots.
 Steps to be done are as follows

 1. Select the Parameter k for the first signal from the drop down